NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 This is the availability manager list name for the exhaust system.

+#### Field: AirLoopHVAC:ZoneMixer Name ####

+This is the name of the AirLoopHVAC:ZoneMixer object that connects the exhaust air streams from multiple zones.
+The zone mixer will have the inlet nodes for the exhaust system defined; and typically each inlet nodee must be the outlet node of a ZoneHVAC:ExhaustControl object.

 #### Field: Fan Object Type ####

 This is the type of fan object for the central exhaust fan.
 The avaiable choices are Fan:SystemModel or Fan:ComponentModel.